rwxrob/keg/README.md

 go install github.com/rwxrob/keg/cmd/keg@latest
 ```

+Or you can just download from the [releases page](https://github.com/rwxrob/keg/releases).

 You might want to alias it to `kn` if you want something easier to type, or dedicate an alias to a specific keg (rather than having it detect from current directory).

 ```shell